Welcome To Alan Thornbury's Hampshire Butterflies

-This site is dedicated to the wild butterflies of Hampshire and the places they live and breed.
-My aim in creating it is to share my interest in these beautiful creatures, motivate others to do so and help increase momentum in their conservation, both at UK national level and in my locality in Hampshire, Southern England.
+This website is dedicated to the butterflies of Hampshire.
+My aim in creating it is to share my interest in these beautiful creatures and help increase momentum in their conservation, both at UK national level and in my locality in Hampshire, Southern England.

 Purple Emperor - Apatura iris

 Only the male has the iridescent purple sheen on its wings.

 The Purple Emperor's status in UK and Hampshire is, thankfully, not a particular cause for concern at the moment.
 However alarming three-quarters of the UK's resident butterfly species, many of which can be found in Hampshire, are in a state of long term decline, as measured over a period of 4 decades - some at a rapid rate.